jjaakko/fake-news-classifier/index.markdown

 ## Why Didn't We Use the Articles Labeled by Politifact?
 We excluded articles gold labeled by politifact.
 Initially, we thought their rating system was confusing or might be too complicated to train the model on.
-This is because the labels (fake or not fake i.e. real) did not seem to represent a uniform interpretation of the “fakeness” of a news article across the sources.
+This is because the labels (fake or real) did not seem to represent a uniform interpretation of the “fakeness” of a news article across the sources.
 Moreover we had very few articles from Politifact so it made the decision to exclude those articles a little bit easier.
 As it turned out, a similar level of complications existed in some of the articles gold-labeled by snopes and emergent as well for other reasons (see the Story of Ghidora below).